Ride Your Dressage Horse with Refined Aids

 How to Get a Horse Used To Subtler Aids

-Credit: Silke Rottermann Brenner begins each training session with 30 minutes of walk.
-She believes that older horses, like her 20-year-old Hanoverian mare, Women of the World, gain a lot from this long period of walk.
+Brenner begins each training session with 30 minutes of walking.
+She believes that older horses, like her 20-year-old Hanoverian mare, Women of the World, gain a lot from this long period at the walk. ©Silke Rottermann

 Shoulder-in often appears to be a cure-all in dressage.
 In fact, it is a very important exercise that I regularly use in my training sessions to keep the straightness of my horse and make her move more smoothly.
 Riding shoulder-in requires certain aids from the rider that are not easy for me to apply due to my handicap.
 The posterior musculature of my legs is weak on both sides, so I cannot really use a coffering—give-and-take—outside leg the usual way.
 If I try to, it affects my overall balance badly.